 If you’re using anchovy paste, then there’s no point in using a food processor (but make sure to crush the garlic cloves).
 Just whisk everything together in a bowl, and your Caesar dressing is ready to be enjoyed.

 The Caesar dressing will keep in the fridge if stored in a sealed bottle, jar, or container for up to a week.
-Serve it over a classic Caesar Salad, grilled Caesar salad, or a Caesar pasta salad (chicken is optional).
+Serve it over a classic Caesar Salad, chicken Caesar salad, grilled Caesar salad, or a Caesar pasta salad (chicken is optional).